Nicolab/atom-local-history/README.md

 ### daysLimit

-Days retention limit, by default: 30 days.
+Days retention limit, by default: 30 days by file.
 The oldest files are deleted when purging (local-history:purge).